 A pale-green and discontinuously wet Sahara is the likelier context for human migrations out of Africa during the late Quaternary.
 These proposed paleolakes range in size by an order of magnitude in surface area from the Caspian Sea—scale paleo-Lake Chad at , km2 to Lake Chotts at 30, km2.
 This observation alone should raise questions of the existence of megalakes in the Sahara, and especially if they developed coevally.
 Megalakes, because of their significant depth and area, generate large waves that become powerful modifiers of the land surface and leave conspicuous and extensive traces in the geologic record.

 Active ground-water discharge systems abound in the Sahara today, although they were much more widespread in the AHP.
 They range from isolated springs and wet ground in many oases scattered across the Sahara e.
 Ground water feeding these systems is dominated by fossil AHP-age and older water e.
-The presence of paleo- Lake Chad was at one point challenged, but several—and in our view very robust—lines of evidence have been presented to support its development during the AHP.go to site
+The presence of paleo- Lake Chad was at one point challenged, but several—and in our view very robust—lines of evidence have been presented to support its development during the AHP.

 The Resettlement of the Indo-European, Türkic, and Finno-Ugric tribes in Eastern Europe.